Home / Blog

 See all the essential diamond information in one place in our diamond guide.

 Overall, natural diamonds are more expensive than sapphires.
 For both, the cost per carat increases with the total carat weight of the stone.
 This is because raw diamonds or sapphires large enough to yield a high carat weight stone are exceedingly rare.
-Gemstone quality factors, such as clarity and cut, also play a significant role in the stone’s value.
+The gem’s physical characteristics and quality measures, such as clarity and cut, also play a significant role in the stone’s value.

-Sapphires can cost as little as $25 per carat, while large, high-quality sapphires can cost over $11,000 per carat.
+Sapphire can cost as little as $25 per carat, while large, high-quality sapphires can cost over $11,000 per carat.
 Natural diamonds range from $2,000 per carat to as high as $30,000 per carat.
-Lab grown diamonds have a more affordable price tag, ranging from $500 to $1000 per carat.
+Lab grown diamonds have a more budget-friendly price tag, ranging from $500 to $1000 per carat.
+Depending on the stone’s size, origin, and quality, the price difference between diamond and sapphire can be quite large.

 Inclusions